 What do I need to begin comparing gas prices and suppliers?

-It’s useful to have your latest gas bill to hand, but you can still compare without it by answering a few questions to get basic quotes.
+It’s useful to have your latest gas bill to hand, but you can still compare gas prices without it by answering a few questions to get basic quotes.

-If you can tell us how much you currently pay and who your supplier is, and we should be able to generate some competitive quotes for you.
+If you can tell us how much you currently pay and who your gas supplier is, we should be able to generate some competitive quotes for you.

 To get a more accurate quote, just add the current tariff you’re on.